Why Is My Tattoo Peeling? Understanding the Healing Process

 2. Wash your tattoo twice a day with warm, not hot water, or a mild fragrance-free soap.
 Don’t forget to always wash your hands with antibacterial soap before cleaning or touching your tattoo.

 3. Maintain consistent moisturization for your tattoo.
 Before applying your moisturizer, please be sure to completely pat dry the area.
 When you put on cream without drying the tattoo completely, bubbles can form on your skin.
-Apply a thin layer of ointment, such as Aquaphor, for a month.
+Apply a thin layer of ointment, such as Aquaphor or aftercare product, for a month.
+I personally like this!
 Ensure that you use thin layers of moisturizer, as thick layers can trap heat within your skin, which in rare cases can cause heat rashes.

 4. Avoid direct sunlight exposure during the healing process.
 After the tattoo has healed, consider using sunblock.
 It isn't mandatory, but it does help maintain the long-term color of your tattoo.
 If you compare the color difference between someone who uses sunscreen and someone who does not, there is a noticeable difference in how the color holds up.
 Many clients have asked if there are specific types of sunblock that should be used, but once the tattoo is fully healed, treat it like your other skin!
 Use sunblock the same way you would for your face or body.